 How Big is the State of Alaska?

-Alaska is by far the largest of the 50 states.
-It is 665,338 square miles of rich broad land that has produced billions of dollars of gold and oil as well as fish, furs, and timber.
+Alaska is by far the biggest state in the USA.
+It is 663,267 square miles of rich broad land that has produced billions of dollars of gold and oil as well as fish, furs, and timber.
 Alaska is unspoiled, uncrowded and is vibrant with promise.
 The things which draw visitors to the nation’s largest state are as diverse as the land itself.
 Blue-green glaciers, countless fish filled lakes and rivers, steaming volcanoes, tall mountains and broad valleys populated by moose, bear and other wildlife.
 But perhaps the thing that most attracts Alaska visitors is an opportunity to heed the “call of the wild” a chance to return to wilderness not found elsewhere.

-Not only is Alaska the state that covers the most area, but it is also home to the highest point in North America.
+Not only is Alaska the biggest state, covering the most land area, but it is also home to the highest point in North America.
 Mount Denali (Formerly Mt.
 McKinley) is in Denali National Park and is 20,320 ft tall.
-Denali is visible from many places along the Parks Highway as well as the town of Talkeetna.
+Denali is visible from many places along the Parks Highway as well as from the town of Talkeetna.
+It is one of the most visited attractions in all of Alaska.

 So, is Alaska Bigger than Texas?

-In fact, Alaska is large enough to fit in as many as 19 other states including New York, Florida, Oklahoma, Indiana and Pennsylvania.
+When Alaska is compared to the U.S., it is large enough to fit in as many as 19 other states including New York, Florida, Oklahoma, Indiana and Pennsylvania.
 Check out this map on Digg to see the full list.
+Alaska is by far the biggest state in the USA.

 How long is Alaska’s coastline?